ANSSI-FR/rust-guide/src/en/07_ffi.md

 > ### Recommendation {{#check FFI-MEM-WRAPPING | Wrap foreign data in memory releasing wrapper}}
 >
-> In a secure Rust development, any non-sensitive foreign piece of data that are
+> In a secure Rust development, any non-sensitive foreign piece of data that is
 > allocated and deallocated in the foreign language should be encapsulated in a
 > `Drop` type in such a way as to provide automatic deallocation in Rust,
-> through an automatic call to the foreing language deallocation routine.
+> through an automatic call to the foreign language deallocation routine.

 A simple example of Rust wrapping over an external opaque type: